 Tell me more about the Grand Tour of Switzerland

 The Grand Tour of Switzerland passes through all of the country’s tourist regions as well as its four language zones, leading over five Alpine passes, alongside 22 lakes, to eleven UNESCO World Heritage Sites and two biospheres.
-It takes visitors through towns and villages, passing by artistic and architectural sites and offering natural and historic experiences and it is fully signposted along the length of the route.
-The Tour is also available as part of a bookable package.
+It takes you through towns and villages, passing by artistic and architectural sites and offering natural and historic experiences and it is fully signposted along the length of the route.
+The Grand Tour of Switzerland is also available as part of a bookable package.

 Grand Hotel Quellenhof & Spa Suites in Bad Ragaz